-Simbang Gabi – Traditional Filipino Mass Celebration over 9 days leading up to Christmas in Australia’s Capital, 8-9pm every night from Friday 15th till Saturday 23rd December, St Monica’s Parish Church, Evatt, ACT.
+Simbang Gabi – Traditional Filipino Mass Celebration over 9 days leading up to Christmas in Australia’s Capital, 8-9pm every night until 23rd December, St Monica’s Parish Church, Evatt, ACT.

 This Simbang Gabi (Dawn Mass), is a common Filipino Christmas tradition.
 In the Philippines it is a series of nine dawn masses, although in Australia and particularly in Canberra it is being held in the evening from 8 to 9pm.

 Fr Luis (Loi) Viovicente is the main parish priest in the Canberra suburb of Evatt.
 His parish is St Monica’s.
 Fr Loi started the Simbang Gabi masses in the Australian Capital Territory (ACT) a few years ago and it has become a major drawcard for the parish with the church being packed out almost every night with people coming from all over the ACT and the surrounding NSW Capital Country region to attend.

 This Simbang Gabi Filipino celebration has been recognised by the Australian Catholic Church hierarchy who also attend the mass.
 In past years mass celebrants have been Archbishop and Papal Ambassador to Australia Tito Yllana, as well as Archbishop Christopher Prowse of the Canberra ACT and Goulburn (New South Wales (NSW)) Archdiocese, appointed by Pope Francis in 2013.

 Simbang Gabi at St Monica’s is held in the evening from 8 to 9pm.
 After the church service their is a huge social gathering outside the church as different Filipino community groups in Canberra cater to the large crowds with awesome Filipino food.